bitwarden/help/_articles/miscellaneous/exclude-domains.md

 featured: false
 popular: false
 tags: []
+description: "This article explains how you can exclude domains when you don't want credentials saved in the Bitwarden password manager."
 ---

 Bitwarden Browser Extensions can be configured to exclude (i.e. explicitly not offer to save passwords for) specific domains.
 When a domain is in the **Excluded Domains** list, Bitwarden won't issue the popup offering to remember an entered password: